schneems/rust_macro_tutorial/docs/container_attribute_first.md

 %>
 ```

-Then update the logic for building the container:
+Then update the logic for building the container.
+Replace this code:

 ```rust
 :::-> print.erb